Thndr

 40% / 18% EGX order volume / total value

 40% of EGX order volume, 18% of equity trading value.
 200,000+ daily orders.
-Egypt's largest brokerage by order count.
+The largest of Egypt's 120 EGX brokerages by value traded (early 2026).

 $37.76M Total raised (4 rounds)

 Latest: $15.7M, May 2025, led by Prosus.
-Across four rounds; no debt component identified.
+Cap table includes Y Combinator and Tiger Global (which co-led the 2022 Series A).
+Four rounds; no debt component identified.

 Strong at the top of the funnel.
 Weak where it counts for retention.